Step By Step Guide To Sheet Metal Bending

 • No shapes have open contours

-• All shapes have been united, combined or merged
+• All shapes united, combined or merged

-Step 3: The Bending Process
+Step 3: How The Sheet Metal Bending Process Works

 Sheet metal bending is capable of forming many difficult parts and products, but tooling does have its limitations.
 There are a few bends that we don’t currently offer: